daverona/docker-rdkit/README.md

 * [RDKit](https://github.com/rdkit/rdkit) Release_2019_03_4
 * [Python](https://www.python.org/) 3.6

-You can use this image as *running environment* for RDKit as well as *building environment* for RDKit.
+You can use this image as *running environment* and/or *building environment* for RDKit.

 ## Installation